-This tax day, some truck drivers are unhappy with Trump.
+This tax day, some truck drivers are unhappy with Trump

-Last month, Dennis Bridges, a CPA who runs an accounting firm just north of Atlanta, had to break bad news to a client.
-Bridges specializes in doing taxes for truck drivers around the country, and this tax season he’s had to tell dozens of truckers that after years of being able to count on receiving tax refunds that they in fact would owe thousands of dollars.
+Last month, Dennis Bridges, who runs an accounting firm just north of Atlanta, had to break bad news to a client.
+Bridges specializes in doing taxes for truck drivers around the country, and this tax season he’s had to tell dozens of truckers that after years of being able to count on receiving tax refunds, that they in fact would owe thousands of dollars.
 This particular client from New York owed $4,000.
 It could have been worse: about 20 percent of Bridges’ trucking clients have owed more than $5,000.

 When Bridges’ firm called the driver to deliver the news, the line first went silent.
 Then the driver “went into a panic,” Bridges recalls.
 “He was just asking, ‘Where on earth am I going to get the money to pay this thing?'”
 For years, he had received an annual refund in the ballpark of $1,500.

-“They got screwed,” says Kevin Rutherford, a small fleet owner who hosts Trucking Business and Beyond, a daily satellite radio show, and also runs an accounting service geared to drivers.
+“They got screwed,” says Kevin Rutherford, a small-fleet owner who hosts Trucking Business and Beyond, a daily satellite radio show, and also runs an accounting service geared to drivers.
 After the tax bill became law in late 2017, Rutherford asked his clients and radio listeners for their 2017 and projected 2018 tax data.
 Using their numbers, he ran about 50 scenarios, finding that for “most company drivers, losing the per diem would mean they’re going to pay more tax.”
 Only a handful of scenarios came “close or about even” to the filers’ past returns.
 “It depends on how many kids they have and a couple other things, but for the most part, it was a pretty big loss,” he says.

 Trucking is a popular vocation, employing about 3.5 million drivers nationwide, making it, by some counts, the most common job in 29 states.
 While all but three of those states went to Donald Trump in 2016, the tax overhaul enacted by the president and the GOP Congress in 2017 hit American truck drivers hard by stripping a key exemption for dining and living expenses while on the road.
 Millions of long-haul drivers employed by trucking companies are finding themselves slapped with massive and unexpected tax bills, according to accountants, professional trucking associations, and drivers.

 Estimates about the scope of the problem vary.
-Rutherford thinks drivers will lose, once the tax law’s other cuts are factored in, an average of $600, a stark contrast to the tax savings that most Americans are projected to see this year thanks to lower overall rates and the doubled standard deductions put in place by the 2017 bill.
+Rutherford thinks drivers will lose an average of $600 once the tax law’s other cuts are factored in, a stark contrast to the tax savings that most Americans are projected to see this year thanks to lower overall rates and the doubled standard deductions put in place by the 2017 bill.

-Up until this year, long-haul drivers, like other professions requiring travel, could claim a set amount of unreimbursed expenses on the road as a per-diem tax deduction.
-In 2017 the IRS set the per-diem at $63 per day, and allowed such workers to subtract 80 percent of that amount every day they worked away from home from their annual taxable income, on top of their standard deduction and other miscellaneous deductible expenses.
-A typical long-haul driver spends somewhere from 250 to 300 days a year on the road, according to Rutherford and Bridges, which works out to an average reduction of $15,000 in taxable income.
+Until this year, long-haul drivers, like other workers requiring travel, could claim a set amount of unreimbursed expenses on the road as a per diem tax deduction.
+In 2017 the IRS set the per diem at $63 per day and allowed such workers to subtract 80 percent of that amount every day they worked on the road from their annual taxable income, on top of their standard deduction and other miscellaneous deductible expenses.
+A typical long-haul driver spends somewhere from 250 to 300 days a year traveling, according to Rutherford and Bridges, which works out to an average reduction of $15,000 in taxable income.
 “It was literally money in the bank,” says Bridges.

 But the 2017 Tax Cuts and Jobs Act got rid of all employee expense exemptions, and, in a bid to make filing simpler while offsetting that change, doubled the standard deduction for both single and married filers.
-But for truckers used to deducting upwards of $15,000 based on the per diem rule, the larger standard deduction isn’t enough to make up the difference.
+But for truckers used to deducting upward of $15,000 based on the per diem rule, the larger standard deduction isn’t enough to make up the difference.

 “This was the law of unintended consequences,” Rutherford says.
-“They just said ‘Look, get rid of the employee deductions, we’ll double their standard [deduction], everybody will be happy.’
-Except there are few employees that were taking deductions of $15,000 a year, and that’s the average per diem for a driver.”
+“They just said, ‘Look, get rid of the employee deductions, we’ll double their standard [deduction], everybody will be happy.’
+Except there are few employees taking deductions of $15,000 a year, and that’s the average per diem for a driver.”

 “Even though your tax rate is lower, you’re having to pay that lower tax rate on a higher amount of taxable income,” says Bridges, who estimates that a third of the company drivers whose returns he prepared paid more taxes this year due to the loss of the per diem.
 Single drivers fared worse, thanks to a big savings for married filers built into the tax bill.
 Bridges says “at least 75 percent” of his clients have faced an unexpectedly large tax bill.
 “Most company drivers are worse off now in the sense that they’re now having to somehow come up with money out of pocket.”

-Bridges says that he’s been having versions of the same conversation with his clients, explaining that after years of refunds, they will now owe hundreds, if not thousands of dollars.
-“My heart breaks for the company drivers that are getting upended by this change,” he says.
+Bridges says he’s been having versions of the same conversation with his clients, explaining that after years of refunds, they now owe hundreds if not thousands of dollars.
+“My heart breaks for the company drivers getting upended by this change,” he says.
 “It’s just a very, very upsetting thing financially.
 Not only are they not going to get a refund, but now somehow they’ve got to come up with money they don’t have.”

 Bridges’ New York client who panicked about his $4,000 tax bill asked his accountant to hold off on filing his return as long as possible so he could cobble together enough cash.